1010Technologies/pxt-makerbit-ultrasonic/README.md

 ## Ultrasonic

-Attach an external HC-SR04 ultrasonic distance sensor to steer your robots.
+Support for an external HC-SR04 ultrasonic distance sensor to steer your robots.

 ### MakerBit connectUltrasonic